 The Table Mountain Group (TMG) Aquifer holds significant potential and has been investigated and developed by the Overstrand Municipality, the Koo WUA and potential by Oudtshoorn as an option to augment their existing sources of bulk supply.
-The TMG aquifer situated within the Hottentots-Holland, Franschoek and Du Toit's mountain ranges that divides the Breede-Gouritz WMA from the proposed Berg-Olifants WMA are also being evaluated to augment the bulk supply for the Western Cape Water Supply System (Greater Cape Town).
+The TMG aquifer situated within the Hottentots-Holland, Franschoek and Du Toit's mountain ranges are also being evaluated to augment the bulk supply for the Western Cape Water Supply System (Greater Cape Town).